 Biryani (Bir-yaa-nee) – The Jewel of North Indian Dining

-Chaat varieties like pani puri and bhel puri bring street food to the world stage.
-Each bite is a mix of crispy textures and tangy, spicy, and sweet flavors.
+Chaat varieties like pani puri, bhel puri, and sev puri bring street food to the world stage.
+Each bite is a delightful mix of crispy textures combined with tangy, spicy, and sweet flavors.
+Pani puri, for example, is a popular street snack made of hollow, crispy puris filled with a spicy, tangy water infused with mint and tamarind, reflecting local adaptations in Singapore with a sweeter tamarind sauce.

 Price Range: S$4 – S$8